VelIV88/social_network_system_design/README.md

 7. limits:
 7.1 number of characters in text is no more than 100 per post
 7.2 number of characters in comment is no more than 100 per post
-7.3 size of photo is no more than 1 MB on preview no more that 0.4 MB 7.4 size of feed is 10 posts
+7.3 size of photo is no more than 1 MB
+7.4 size of feed is 10 posts
 7.4 one photo one post
 8. timing: